Differentiable Quantum Architecture Search: Methods

+~ {\bf Sampling the structures.} With circuit encoding and operation pool, the task of DQAS is reduced to assign $p$ unitaries (selected from the operation pool) to the placeholder $U_i$ in order to construct a circuit $U$ that minimizes an objective $L(U)$.
 To facilitate the architecture search, it is tempting to relax the combinatorial problem into a continuous domain, amenable to optimization via gradient descent.
-We propose to embed the discrete structural choices into a continuously-parameterized probabilistic model.
-For instance, we consider a probabilistic model $P(\vect{k}, \vect{\alpha})$ where $\vect{k}$ is the discrete structural parameter determining the quantum circuits structure.
-For example, if $\vect{k}=[1,3,1]$ then it implies that $U(\vect{k}) = V_1 V_3 V_1$ where $V_1$ and $V_3$ refer to elements in the predefined operation pool introduced earlier.
-In the context of Eq. \eqref{circuit}, $U_1=V_1$, $U_2=V_3$ and $U_3=V_1$.
+We thus propose to embed the discrete structural choices into a continuously-parameterized probabilistic model.
+For instance, we consider a probabilistic model $P(\vect{k}, \vect{\alpha})$ where $\vect{k}$ is the discrete structural parameter determining the quantum circuits structure and hence $\vect{k}$ is often denoted as an intermediate representation (IR) for quantum circuit structure.
+For example, if IR $\vect{k}=[1,3,1]$ then it implies that the circuit structure $U(\vect{k}) = V_1 V_3 V_1$ where $V_1$ and $V_3$ refer to elements in the predefined operation pool introduced earlier.
+In the context of Eq. \eqref{circuit}, $U_1=V_1$, $U_2=V_3$ and $U_3=V_1$. $\vect{\alpha}$ is the continuous variable characterizing the distribution of the probabilistic model $P$.
+For na\"ive mean field probabilistic model, $\alpha_{ij}$ stands for the logarithmic probability to place $V_j$ operator on the position of $U_i$ placeholder.
+By such a design, we replace the intimidating task of searching for optimal structure in discrete IR space $\vect{k}$ with the easier task of optimizing continuous model parameters $\vect{\alpha}$.